Dxyk/Angular-Udemy/Section 16 Course Project - Forms/README.md

 In `shopping-edit.component.ts`

-- Switch editMode off once the Add/Update button is clicked
+- Switch `editMode` off once the Add/Update button is clicked
 - Add `NgForm.reset()`

+### Lesson 224 - Allowing the the User to Clear (Cancel) the Form

+Goal: Clear the form when the clear button is clicked

+In `shopping-edit.component.html`

+- Add a click listener on the clear button

+In `shopping-edit.component.ts`

+- In the `onClear` method, clear the form and reset the `editMode` when the button is clicked